RPEGoogleMap/imagetools/README.md

 - `mask3d` : a numpy array of shape (num_frames, height, width) and dtype=numpy.uint8, the Ground Truth for REShAPE3D obtained by REShAPE-ing and post-processing individual frames in Actin channel.
 0 = background, 255 = foreground (cell walls, mostly vertical).
+- `xcolor` : an optional int specifying pixel value for extrapolated cell tops and bottoms.
+Default value is 127 (0x7F).
+Invoke as `imagetools.rs_tops_bottoms(mask3d, 0xFF)` to keep the output mask3d binary.

 Returns:

-- None, `mask3d` is updated with cell tops and bottoms.
+- None, `mask3d` is updated with cell tops and bottoms, painted with `xcolor` pixel value.

 -------